 Bracha’s early weaving interests focused in wallhangings.
 For many years, she explored weaving multi-layered fabric structures using her 8 harness loom.
 She also developed an interest in tapestry but explored a non-traditional method combining it with pattern weaves.

 She leaves a legacy of wallhangings, one of which on public display, titled Tallit no.VII, is installed at the Saul Brodsky Jewish Community Library.
-The piece is an excellent example of her multi-layered weaving technique and is shown below in a photograph from the library.
+The piece is an excellent example of her multi-layered weaving technique.